Trigger warning: abuse, coercive control, loss, and family court trauma.

 She packed up and left in the middle of the night.

 It’s strange.
 In her stories, both of her parents threw her out at 3 a.m., with nothing but the clothes on her back.
 One of us was always the villain.
+She's told both tales to many of the same people and nobody ever questions why both stories are nearly identical, I mean - what are the odds?
+Really.

 Later, she moved in briefly with her youngest sister, who had recently moved out on her own.
-She borrowed money she never repaid, took personal items, and eventually burned that bridge too—despite her sister opening her home to her.
+She borrowed money she never repaid, took personal items, and eventually burned that bridge too despite her sister opening her home to her.

 More time passed.
-Then, one night, she reached out again—this time asking to crash on my floor.
+Then, one night, she reached out again this time asking to crash on my floor.

 I was afraid to say yes.